buckbaskin/formak/docs/designs/innovation_filtering.md

 9. Write up successes, retro of what changed (so I can check for this in future designs)

 ## Post Review

+### 2023-08-13

+Revise to a consistent mathematical notation.
+Also document a revision in how the math for innovation filtering is stated.